LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 adj.
 A `chivalrous` man is polite, kind, and unselfish, especially towards women.
 v.
 If you `immerse` yourself in something that you are doing, you become completely involved in it. adj.
 If two or more things are `alike`, they are similar in some way.

+## 2022/10/13

+adj.
+A place that is `packed` is very crowded. n.[C] Your `profile` is the outline of your face as it is seen when someone is looking at you from the side. adj. `Mental` means relating to the processing of thinking. n.[U] If you are allowed `credit`, you are allowed to pay for goods or services serveral weeks or months after you have received them.
+v.
+If one thing `incorporates` another thing, it includes the other thing.
+v.
+If you `encounter` problems or difficults, you experience them. adj.
+Someone or something that is `productive` produces or does a lot for the amount of resources used.